Benign Juvenile Melanoma (BJM)

 BJM can manifest in various forms, each with distinct characteristics:

-1. Junctional Nevi: These are flat, brownish-black moles that occur at the junction of the epidermis and dermis (skin layers).
+1. Junctional Nevi: These are flat, brownish-black moles that occur at the junction of the and (skin layers).
 They are often seen in childhood and adolescence.

 2. Compound Nevi: Compound nevi are slightly raised moles that have both junctional and dermal components.